DaveDubUK/hifi-pfnn/readme.md

-# PFNN for high Fidelity
+# PFNN for High Fidelity

 This project is a work in progress - it doesn't work yet.
 The basic idea is to see if the PFNN can be adapted to run in HighFidelity using JavaScript.